vmoens/cleanrl/README.md

-# FastRL - Turbo-implementations of CleanRL scripts
+# LeanRL - Turbo-implementations of CleanRL scripts

-FastRL is a fork of CleanRL, where selected PyTorch scripts optimized for performance.
+LeanRL is a fork of CleanRL, where selected PyTorch scripts optimized for performance.
 The goal is to provide guidance on how to run your RL script at a speed that fully leverages PyTorch 2.0 and related tooling while not compromising on the PyTorch API that made its success.We leverage `torch.compile` and `cudagraphs` to achieve an order of magnitude speedup in training times.